-- incur or guarantee additional indebtedness or sell disqualified or preferred stock; - pay dividends on, make distributions in respect of, repurchase or redeem capital stock; - make investments or acquisitions; - create liens; - enter into sale/leaseback transactions; - enter into agreements restricting the ability to pay dividends or make other intercompany transfers; - enter into transactions with affiliates; - prepay, repurchase or redeem certain kinds of indebtedness; - consolidate, merge, sell, transfer or otherwise dispose of assets or sell stock of our subsidiaries; and/or - significantly change the nature of our business.
+- incur or guarantee additional indebtedness or sell disqualified or preferred stock; - pay dividends on, make distributions in respect of, repurchase or redeem capital stock; - make investments or acquisitions; - create liens; - enter into sale/leaseback transactions; - enter into agreements restricting the ability to pay dividends or make other intercompany transfers; - · enter into transactions with affiliates; - prepay, repurchase or redeem certain kinds of indebtedness; - · consolidate, merge, sell, transfer or otherwise dispose of assets or sell stock of our subsidiaries; and/or - significantly change the nature of our business.

 Furthermore, the lenders under the Senior Facilities have required that we pledge our assets as collateral as security for our repayment obligations and that we abide by certain financial or operational covenants.
 Our ability to comply with such covenants and restrictions may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
 If market or other economic conditions deteriorate, our ability to comply with these covenants may be impaired.
 A breach of any of these covenants, if applicable, could result in an event of default under the terms of the Senior Facilities.
 If an event of default occurred, the lenders would have the right to accelerate the repayment of such debt, and the event of default or acceleration could result in the acceleration of the repayment of any other debt to which a cross-default or cross-acceleration provision applies.
-We might not have, or be able to obtain, sufficient funds to make these accelerated payments, and lenders could have similar or greater restrictions.
+We might not have, or be able to obtain, sufficient funds to make these accelerated payments, and lenders could then proceed against any collateral.
+Any subsequent replacement of the agreements governing the Senior Facilities or any new indebtedness could have similar or greater restrictions.
 The occurrence and ramifications of an event of default could adversely affect our business, financial condition and results of operations.
 Moreover, as a result of all of these restrictions, we may be limited in how we conduct our business and pursue our strategy, unable to raise additional debt financing to operate during general economic or business downturns or unable to compete effectively or to take advantage of new business opportunities.